Jean-Baptiste Philibert Willaumez: Service on Recherche in D'Entrecasteaux' expedition

 When D'Entrecasteaux was tasked to investigate the fate of Lapérouse's expedition and given command of the Recherche, Willaumez, promoted to Ensign in 1791, followed him, and was tasked with navigation and chronometers.
 During the campaign, D'Entrecasteaux promoted him to Lieutenant, and appointed Knight of the Order of Saint Louis.
 In the course of the exploration, he also named the Willaumez Peninsula after him.

 D'Entrecasteaux died of scurvy on 21 July 1793 and his ships sailed to Java, where they were interned by the Dutch, who were then at war with France.
 Willaumez was detained for some time before he was able to sail to Mauritius, where he enlisted on the frigate Prudente, under Jean-Marie Renaud.
-On Prudente, he took part in the action of 22 October 1794, where he commanded the battery of the frigate and received a hand wound.
+On Prudente, he took part in the Battle of Île Ronde, where he commanded the battery of the frigate and received a hand wound.
 In recognition of his conduct, the governor of Mauritius granted Willaumez command of the corvette Légère and tasked him to carry the documents of D'Entrecasteaux' expedition to France.
 Légère anchored in Brest two months later.